abdzees/abdzees/README.md

 ---

-I am currently a bachelor's student at Technische Hochschule Ingolstadt(THI) studying Computer Science and Artificial Intelligence.
-I'm always open to new opportunities to collaborate and work on meaningful projects.
+BSc.
+Computer Science and Artificial Intelligence student at Technische Hochshule Ingolstadt.
+Open to new opportunities to collaborate and work on meaningful projects.

 ---